 Walmart's online sales boom drives up profits

-Walmart reported boming online sales and raised its outlook, sending shares higher ahead of the opening bell.
+Walmart reported booming online sales and raised its outlook for the year, sending shares higher.

+Earnings at the world's largest retailer topped Wall Street projections for the three months through October, according to financial statements released Thursday, and Walmart raised its full-year sales forecast as it prepares for the crucial holiday season.

+The Bentonville, Ark.-based company earned profit of $3.29 billion, beating the $3.1 billion that analysts projected.
+Adjusted earnings of $1.16 topped the $1.09 average estimate in a survey by Refinitiv.

 |Ticker